-This course explores how local authorities can develop innovative solutions to the complex challenges of displaced populations.
-We will discuss how different levels of government interact and specifically what role local governments and local institutions can play in dealing with forced migration.
-We will examine how they can provide housing and health care for migrants and refugees while maintaining the level of services for the host community.
-Furthermore, we will discuss social cohesion between migrants and host communities, especially in communities with a significant presence of migrants.
-The course will also focus on ways to secure the economic inclusion of refugees and migrants in the local context.
+By discussing examples from different parts of the world, this course explores innovative solutions to the complex challenges of displaced populations.
+We will discuss how different levels of government interact and share responsibilities with each other and with international organisations, and will zoom in on the role local governments and local actors can play in dealing with forced migration.
+We will discuss international concepts and frameworks, such as the Global Compact of Refugees for a more comprehensive and predictable response to large-scale movements of refugees.
+Cases will be presented of how local governments can provide housing, health care, and education for migrants and refugees while maintaining the level of services for the host community.
+Furthermore, we will discuss integration and how refugees and migrants can be supported in improving livelihoods and getting access to employment.
+We will also focus on social cohesion between migrants and host communities, especially in communities with a significant presence of migrants.

 The course is aimed at professionals working on local policies for refugees and migrants.
 Participants work for national, regional and local government, NGOs, donor and development organisations, and research institutes.